 As you begin your Dublin adventure, make a quick stop at the Dublin tourism office, located in the city center.
 This is one of the best tourism offices I’ve ever been to – and the most beautiful!
 When finished at the tourism office, be sure to stop off for some breakfast so that you can build your energy, and it gives you a chance to sit down and plan out your day while reviewing your maps.
 There are a number of options for quick breakfasts in town but we found a gem, Pacinos, right around the corner from the tourism office – their eggs benedict tops my list of the best I’ve ever had, particularly because of the Irish bacon!

-Trinity Colle & Book of Kells
+Trinity College & Book of Kells

 The building itself is a masterpiece of architecture; combining history, industry, and modern elements such as glass.
 It is really quite an impressive space.
-Once you have explored all 7 floors you will make it to the top – which is where the Gravity Bar is located.
+Once you have explored all 7 floors of the Guinness Storehouse you will make it to the top – which is where the Gravity Bar is located.
 This bar is surrounded 360 degrees by glass and provides the best views of Dublin.
 Included with your ticket is a free pint (or multiple, depending on the bartender’s mood) of Guinness – so grab a pint, sit back, relax and enjoy the views.
 After a pint or two, you will understand why this is the national beverage.

 One of the best things about Dublin (and Ireland in general) is the pub scene and the music; and the Temple Bar district is a hot spot in the middle of town.
 While being somewhat touristy, it is centrally located and you are guaranteed to find a great place to hang out for the evening.